Welcome to the Saber Forge forum!

 A - Usually when there's a sale, someone will post about it pretty quickly.
-However, they do not use this forum as a means to announce their sales; that information is generally communicated via Facebook.
+However, they do not use this forum as a primary means to announce their sales.
+That information is generally communicated via Facebook.
 Find their facebook page here.

 Q - When is X design being released?

 A - At one time, Saber Forge put out renders of upcoming releases on a regular basis.
 Due to some design disputes with other saber companies, that practice came to an end some time ago.
 However, any information about upcoming designs are posted by the Moderators as soon as it is cleared for public consumption by Phil.

 Q - You guys are amazing!
 But where can I talk to a SF employee?

 Q - How long does it take SF to respond to a message?